Last Updated:

 One of the Wineland’s most charming features is its plentiful examples of Cape Dutch architecture.
 Especially in Stellenbosch and on the various wine estates.

 Cape Dutch architecture is indigenous to South Africa.
-Dutch colonists took the Dutch architectural fashions of ornate gables and high roofs and adapted it to the Cape climate.
+Dutch colonists took the Dutch architectural fashions of ornate gables and high roofs and adapted it for the Cape climate.
 For example the thick white washed walls and small-paned shuttered windows are designed to keep out the summer heat.
 The thatched roofs, with their elegant gables, kept the houses cool in summer and warm in the Cape winters.

 Cape Dutch Architecture